codewario/DrProfessorsHandyTranslator/README.md

 The only third party package required is `praw`, which can be installed using `pip install praw`.

+This bot should be compatible with Windows, Mac OS, and Linux operating systems.

 # Setup and execution

 If you want to run this in a Python venv, make sure it is created and activated before going through the steps below: